🇬🇧 SHARE FAR AND WIDE 🇬🇧

 Continue reading article…

-Thought of as a powerhouse in the European economy, Germany has today recorded shrinking economy as the quarterly gross domestic product figures were published.
+Thought of as a powerhouse in the European economy, Germany on Wednesday recorded a shrinking economy as the quarterly gross domestic product figures were published.
 Overall, the data showed Germany’s GDP has fallen by 0.1 percent in the second quarter of 2019.